Cape Pond Lily

 This plant has a mild fragrance

-More images of Cape Pond Weed
+More images of Cape Pond Lily

-Cape Pond Weed Overview
+Cape Pond Lily Overview

 The Cape pond weed is a deciduous or partially evergreen, perennial, aquatic flowering plant.
 It has long oval/egg-shaped or lance-shaped floating leaves and unbranched, small, edible, fragrant white flowers with purple anthers.
 Waterblommetjies flower in profusion during winter and spring.
 Bees are very attracted to the flowers and may be one of the main pollinators.
 It is adapted to growing in ponds and vleis which dry up in summer.
 The dormant tubers sprout again as soon as the pools fill in autumn.
 This is a well known local delicacy for the cold winter months.
 It has become so popular that many commercial plantings have been made in ponds around the Western Cape.
-ZA Distribution: Western Cape.

-Common problems with Cape Pond Weed
+Common problems with Cape Pond Lily

 Generally pest and disease free.

-How to harvest Cape Pond Weed
+How to harvest Cape Pond Lily

 Allow seedheads to dry on plants and then remove and collect seeds.
 Allow unblemished fruit to ripen; clean and dry seeds.

-How to propagate Cape Pond Weed
+How to propagate Cape Pond Lily

 Plant new tubers in a pot with loam and place it in shallow water until the plants starts growing strong.
 The pot can then slowly be moved to deeper water in the sun.
 They seed themselves.